 Be an active participant in the lives of your children, spouse, and other loved ones.
 Take interest in their hobbies and pursuits, and offer support and encouragement.
 Spend quality time with them.
 Take long walks.
 Talk candidly.
 Open up to them like never before.
 It’ll take time but the reward is immeasurable.

-How to Repair Broken Relationships in Recovery – It’s Not Going to be Easy
+How to Repair Broken Relationships in Recovery

 Since everyone knows that in reality, it’s hard to fix a relationship, remember that some friends might not warm immediately to the idea of having you back in their life.
 Don’t take it personally.
 They might only know the old you, the person living with addiction.
 You’re a different person now.